Jake Burger Player Props: White Sox vs. Angels

 Jake Burger At The Plate

-- He has scored in 25 games this season (40.3%), including multiple runs in three games.
+- He has scored in 26 of 63 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.